Learning Confidence Ellipsoids and Applications to Robust Subspace Recovery: Computational Intractability

-In this section, we provide evidence of the computational intractability of the robust minimum volume enclosing ellipsoid problem.
-We show the hardness result for this problem, assuming the Small Set Expansion (SSE) hypothesis of~\cite{raghavendra2010graph}, which is closely related to the Unique Games Conjecture~\citep{khot2003UGC}.
+In this section, we provide evidence of the computational intractability of the minimum volume confidence ellipsoid problem.
+Specifically, under the Small Set Expansion (SSE) hypothesis of~\cite{raghavendra2010graph}, we show that this problem is hard to approximate.
+The SSE hypothesis is closely related to the Unique Games Conjecture~\citep{khot2003UGC}.

 \begin{conjecture}[SSE hypothesis of~\cite{raghavendra2010graph}] For any $\varepsilon>0$, there is a constant $\delta\in (0,1)$ such that there is no polynomial time algorithm to distinguish between the following two cases given a graph $G=(V,E)$ on $n$ vertices with degree $\Delta$: \begin{itemize} \item YES: Some subset $S\subseteq V$ with $|S| = \delta n$ satisfies that the induced subgraph on $S$ is dense i.e., the number of edges going out of $S$ is $|E(S,V\setminus S)| \le \varepsilon \Delta |S|$ edges. \item NO: Any set $S\subseteq V$ with $ \tfrac{1}{2}\varepsilon \delta n \le |S| \le 2\delta n$ has most of the edges incident on it going outside i.e., $|E(S,V\setminus S)| \ge (1-\varepsilon) \Delta|S|$. \end{itemize} \end{conjecture} Define the edge expansion of a $\Delta$-regular graph $G$ at scale $\delta$ by